-During the 2019-20 school year, it will cost approximately $14,600 to educate each BCS student, comparable to that of Los Altos School District (LASD) elementary schools.
-As a public charter school BCS expects to receive approximately $9,300 per student (or 66% of expenditures) from public sources resulting in a Public Funding Gap of $5,300 per student.
+Because of differences in funding formulas for public charter schools vs many traditional public schools, Bullis Charter School experiences a Public Funding Gap of $5,600 per student for the most recent audited school year.
+During the 2019-20 school year, for example, it will cost approximately $14,600 to educate each BCS student, comparable to that of Los Altos School District (LASD) elementary schools.
+However, as a public charter school BCS expects to receive 67% of funding from public sources.
 In contrast, LASD expects to receive more than 90% of funding from public sources.

 Despite these funding challenges and spending less than many other local public elementary schools, Bullis Charter School continues to offer its students a top rated, child focused, innovative education.
 Almost 85% of Bullis Charter School’s operating expenses support teacher and staff salaries, teacher training, books and supplies.
 Charitable donations ensure that every BCS student has a chance to code, play math games, learn a language, sing, act, problem solve and develop a lifelong love of learning.